Most cases of cancer of the ovary (ovarian cancer) develop in older women

 Family history and genetic testing

 Most cases of ovarian cancer are not due to genetic or hereditary factors.
-Around one in ten cases are due to faulty genes which increase the risk of cancer of the breast and ovary.
+A few cases are due to faulty genes which increase the risk of cancer of the breast and ovary.
 Some women are referred for genetic testing if a faulty gene is suspected on the basis of a strong family history of cancer.
 The most common genes are BRCA1 and BRCA2.
 For example, if you have two or more close relatives who have had ovarian or breast cancer at a young age (or certain other cancers), you may benefit from genetic testing.
 If this applies to you then it is advised that you see your GP to talk it through to establish if you should be referred for genetic testing.

 In addition, if you are eligible for enhanced breast screening due to a family history of breast cancer, you should be aware of the early symptoms of ovarian cancer (see below).
 See a doctor promptly if you develop any of these symptoms.